SoftwareAG/c8y-docs/content/reference/device-control-bundle/operation-collection.md

 -   The embedded operation object contains "deviceExternalIDs" only when queried with an "agentId" parameter.
 -   The embedded operation object is filled with "deviceName", but only when requesting resource: Get a collection of operations.
--   Operations are returned in the order in which they have been created (a first-in-first-out queue).
+-   Operations are returned in the order of their ascending IDs.

 ### POST - Create an Operation